icy/gk8s/README.md

 It's very easy to organize multiple cluster configurations with `gk8s`.
 Let's say you're using the default configuration path `$HOME/.config/gk8s`.
-You can have directory structre as below
+You can have directory structure as below

 ```
 $HOME/.config/gk8s/